Arkansas Geography Degree Programs

 Minor in Geography

 The Geography minor requires 15 credit hours, including GEOS 1123, with at least six credits at the 3000 level or higher.
-Coursework includes both regional and topical geography courses, providing a broad foundation in the field.
+Coursework includes regional and topical geography courses, providing a broad foundation in the field.

 Minor in Historic Preservation